Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Probability measures

-\section{Probability Measures}
+\section{Probability measures}

-In this section, we introduce the \emph{Radon probability monad} on $\CMet$ and recall its presentation as the free monad for the quantitative equational theory of complete interpolative barycentric algebras~\cite{MardarePP18}.
+We introduce the \emph{Radon probability monad} on $\CMet$ and recall its presentation as the free complete interpolative barycentric algebra~\cite{MardarePP18}.

 A (Borel) probability measure $\mu$ on a metric space $X$ is \emph{Radon} if for any Borel set $E \subseteq X$, $\mu(E)$ is the supremum of $\mu(K)$ over all compact subsets $K$ of $E$.
-Examples of Radon probability measures are Dirac measures, (the Borel restriction of) the Lebesgue measure over the unit interval, any finitely supported probability measure, and any probability measure over a complete metric space with a countable dense subset.
+Examples of Radon probability measures are Dirac measures, (the Borel restriction of) the Lebesgue measure over the unit interval, any probability measure with finite support or over a Polish space (\ie, a complete metric space with a countable dense subset).